 Discrimination.
 State and federal laws bar employers from terminating employees on the basis of race, color, creed, religion, national origin, gender, sexual orientation, marital status, physical or mental disability, receipt of public assistance, or age.

 Retaliation.
-State and federal laws bar employers from terminating employees in retaliation for exercising family medical leave, bringing a discrimination or harassment claim, participating in a discrimination or harassment investigation, blowing the whistle on illegal or improper conduct, or engaging in other protected activities.
+State and federal laws bar employers from terminating employees in retaliation for taking family medical leave such as maternity and parenting leave, bringing a discrimination or harassment claim, participating in a discrimination or harassment investigation, blowing the whistle on illegal or improper conduct, or engaging in other protected activities.

 Public Policy.
 Employers cannot terminate employees for reasons that conflict with public policy, such as participating in jury duty or complying with a subpoena.

 Contact the Law Office of Joshua R. Williams if you think you have been wrongfully terminated.
 If we believe your employer has violated your legal rights we will negotiate compensation or sue your employer and represent you in court, if necessary.